EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 Which of the following statements, if believed by Attorney to be true, would be proper for Attorney to make?

 a.
-“As stated in our pleadings, we expect to prove that other men could be the father of Plaintiff’s child.”
+“As stated in our pleadings, we expect to prove that other men could be the father of Plaintiff’s child."

 b.
-“We have scientific medical tests proving that Defendant is sterile.”
+“We have scientific medical tests proving that Defendant is sterile."

 c.
-“We have been unable to locate several people whose testimony will be helpful to us, and I implore them to contact me immediately.”
+“We have been unable to locate several people whose testimony will be helpful to us, and I implore them to contact me immediately."

 d.
 All of the above.